Everything You Need to Know about Ohio History Day 2025!

 tab-arrow

-56 Ohio students qualified for the National Contest in College Park, MD this year!
+60 Ohio students qualified for the National Contest in College Park, MD this year!
 If you weren't able to make the award ceremony, you can view it here.
 Congratulations to each and every student that presented this year!
 Your dedication, talent, and hard work have truly shone through.
-Thank you for helping us celebrate 50 years of Ohio History Day!
+We are so proud of our Ohio Delegation!

 Special Awards & Showcases